UdeS-CoBIUS/SpliceFamAlignMulti/README.md

 # SpliceFamAlignMulti
-Performs multiple spliced alignment in a progressive way.
+Performs multiple spliced alignments in a progressive way.